 Rabab Alomairy

-- Postdoctoral Research Fellow, King Abdullah University of Science and Technology
+- Assistant Professor, King Abdullah University of Science and Technology

 - Ph.D., Computer Science

-KAUST alumna Dr. Rabab Alomairy advances high-performance computing and AI research as a postdoctoral fellow at MIT.
+KAUST Ibn Rushd Assistent Professor Rabab Alomairy advances high-performance computing and AI research.

 Biography

-In recognition of her impactful work, Dr. Alomairy was named a Rising Star in Computational and Data Sciences by the U.S. Department of Energy in 2022.
+In recognition of her research contributions, Dr. Alomairy was named a Rising Star in Computational and Data Sciences by the U.S. Department of Energy in 2022.
 She also led the first Julia tutorial for productive HPC at the Supercomputing Conference.
-Her work has scaled across the world’s top supercomputers and earned international honors, including a finalist recognition for the ACM Gordon Bell Prize (2020), the Gauss Award and the IEEE Computer Society Technical Community on High Performance Computing (TCHPC) Early Career Researchers Award for Excellence in High Performance Computing (2025).
+Her work has scaled across some of the world's most powerful supercomputers and has received international recognition, including finalist honors for the ACM Gordon Bell Prize (2020), the Gauss Award and the IEEE Computer Society Technical Community on High Performance Computing (TCHPC) Early Career Researchers Award for Excellence in High Performance Computing (2025).

 - Task-based numerical libraries and applications